The Best Foolproof White Sourdough Bread Recipe

 ♬ original sound – thatsourdoughgal

-Put a sourdough baking mat or piece of parchment paper on top of the dough in the banneton.
-Flip the banneton over and peel it off.
+Put a piece of parchment paper on top of the dough in the banneton.
+Flip the banneton over and take it off.

 Using a bread lame or razor blade, score your dough.

 Scoring tips: sourdough bread requires one deep expansion score.
-Feel free to add other decorative scores to that.
+Feel free to add other decorative scores for fun.

 Ice hack: if you want blistering on the outside of the dough, add 1-2 ice cubes to the Dutch oven, below the parchment paper, before baking.